C0305/terraform-laravel-vue/README.md

 # Infrastructure

-This repository contains the implementation of infrastructure for a Vuejs SPA app and a Laravel API over AWS.
-Currently, this code is only for the SPA Part
+This repository contains the infrastructure implementation for a Vuejs SPA application and a Laravel API over AWS.
+Currently, this repository only has the frontend module

 # Requirements
 1. a `terraform.tfvars` with the values to: